by Jeffrey W. Hamilton

 A. But how do we know that we are on the right track?
 How do we know we are making progress?

 B. Imagine taking a class where for the whole year you never had homework, quizzes, or tests.
 Nothing was required of you until the final.
 Then your entire grade was based on that final test.

 C. Sounded pretty good until I mentioned the final, huh?

 1. A whole years worth of effort based on just one grade?

 2. How would I know if I’m learning?
 What if I thought I understood something, but didn’t?
-You mean I wouldn’t find out until it was too late to anything about it?
+You mean I wouldn’t find out until it was too late to do anything about it?